|

 Astigmatism is the result of an inability of the cornea to properly focus an image onto the retina.
 The result is a blurred image.

-Lenticular astigmatism is caused by problems in the lens of the eye.
+Lenticular astigmatism is very common and is caused by problems in the lens of the eye.
 Minor variations in the curvature of the lens can produce minor degrees of astigmatism.
 In these patients, the cornea is usually normal in shape.
 Infants, as a group, have the least amount of astigmatism.
 Astigmatism may increase during childhood, as the eye is developing.

 What are the symptoms